xta0/Webpack4-boilerplate/README.md

-## Webpack4-boilerplate

-This project was designed to demonstrate the basic usage of Webpack4.
-Topics includes:

 ### File Loaders

 Let's say you have a javascript file in which want to import an image from `/assets/images` folder, like this: